pomerium/pomerium/docs/guides/kubernetes.md

 # Securing Kubernetes

 The following guide covers how to secure [Kubernetes] using Pomerium.
+This is achieved by:

+- creating a ClusterRoleBinding for a user,
+- setting a route through Pomerium to the Kubernetes API server,
+- configuring a kubectl context to connect and authorize to the API server through Pomerium.

 ## Before You Begin

 - This guide assumes you've already installed Pomerium in a Kubernetes cluster using our Helm charts.
-Follow [Pomerium using Helm](/docs/install/helm.md) before proceeding.
+Follow [Pomerium using Helm] before proceeding.
 - This guide assumes you have a certificate solution in place, such as Cert-Manager.
-- As with our Helm-based install instructions, this guide assumes you're using the Pomerium Ingress Controller to handle traffic in and out of the cluster.
-Routes will be defined as Ingresses.

 ### Pomerium Service Account